EGI-Federation/ansible-role-VOMS-client/README.md

 Tests cover unit and integration tests, but not functional tests, since a personal certificate is necessary for using the VOMS client.
+Specific tests included are:

+- presence of binary executables
+- presence of configuration directories
+- contents of configuration files for selected VOs

 ## Requirements